 - What is the average rate per kWh you currently pay for electricity?
 The higher the electricity rate you currently pay, the more money you can potentially save.
 Check with your electricity supplier or check your electric bill for current rates.
 (Note: some electricity suppliers offer rates that vary month to month.) - Is your roof good for solar?
-The direction your roof faces, its angle, and how much shade it gets will affect how much electricity a roof-mounted solar array will generate.
+The direction your roof faces, its angle, and how much shade it gets will affect how much electricity a roofmounted solar array will generate.
 The roof's condition should also be considered. - Is your site right for solar?
 For ground-mounted systems, the area or land where the system is to be installed should have no obstructions, flooding, or contamination and generally be able to support the racking and solar panels. - How much electricity will the system generate?
 If your system produces more electricity than you use over the course of a year, you may not necessarily receive credit for all the electricity it generates.
 Sharing your electricity usage history with your Approved Vendor can help them optimize your system. - How much money will you receive for Renewable Energy Credits (RECs)?
 RECs are created when solar panels generate electricity, but they do not represent the electricity itself.
 Instead, they represent the environmental value of the electricity generated from solar panels.
 RECs are important because they can be bought and sold.
 Your Approved Vendor will be paid for your system's RECs, which will help enable it to pass on savings to you. - Can you use the Federal Investment Tax Credit?
-If you buy your system, you may qualify for a substantial Federal Investment Tax Credit.
-You can only take advantage of this tax credit if you owe federal income taxes for a given year.
-Your Approved Vendor will be paid for your system's RECs, which will help enable it to pass on savings to you.
-Consult an accountant or tax adviser for more information. - How long do you expect to stay in your home?
+Non-profit organizations and public facilities cannot take advantage of tax credits.
+Your Approved Vendor may be able to and may pass on some of the benefit to you in reduced costs.

+How long do you expect to stay in your location?
 If you lease or sign a power purchase agreement, you may be required to buy out the contract if you move.
 Read your contract to find out what happens if you move.